OpenUserJS/OpenUserJS.org/views/includes/documents/Tampermonkey-for-Safari.md

 To get userscripts going with the desktop version of Tampermonkey, first you have to install it from [the source at tampermonkey.net][tampermonkey].

-![Screenshot of Tampermonkey page in tampermonkey.net][tampermonkeyTampermonkeySafariScreenshot]
+![Screenshot of Tampermonkey page in tampermonkey.net][tampermonkeyTampermonkeySafariScreenshot1]

-From the Tampermonkey page in the website, click the green "Download" button to install the extension. ***STUB***
+From the Tampermonkey page in the website, click the green "Download" button.
+Once the extension is fully downloaded, open the Downloads folder and double-click the extension to install.
+Safari will prompt you to Trust or Cancel the installation.
+Note this step can **not** currently be done remotely via a VNC remote desktop session due to security restrictions in Safari.
+Installation must be done directly with the machines keyboard/mouse.

 ### Installing Userscripts